3 Demographics 3 Demographics

 Urbanisation in Africa

-A 2010 analysis by the McKinsey Global Institute found that the shift from rural to urban employment could account for 20% to 50% of productivity growth in Africa.
-Yet, by comparable standards, urbanisation is lagging in Africa.
-Instead, the vast majority of Africans lived in small village communities at the time of independence and fewer than one-fifth of Africans could likely be classified as urban.
+However we look at it, urbanisation is lagging in Africa.
+Instead, most Africans lived in small village communities at the time of independence, and fewer than one-fifth of them could likely be classified as urban.
 That number had increased to around 27% by 1980, to 35% by 2000, and should reach 50% by around 2041, with sub-Saharan Africa numbers much lower than rates in North Africa.
 In contrast, the rest of the world crossed the halfway mark shortly after the turn of the century.
 Africa is likely to reach the two-thirds mark only by around 2070, compared to 2042 for the rest of the world.
 The impact of climate change may, of course, accelerate this process.
 Only South Asia, which includes rural countries like Sri Lanka, Nepal and Afghanistan, had lower levels of urbanisation in 2019 than sub-Saharan Africa, as shown in Chart 7.

 The management of its urban areas will present African leadership with many challenges.
-Urbanisation has powerful socio-political implications, and it has become an important consideration in explaining the rise of populism in the West and in Africa, where urban areas are first to turn away from supporting the governing party, evident in cities as diverse as Algiers, Addis Ababa, Harare and Cape Town.
-Like elsewhere, African urbanites tend to be more politically engaged than people in rural areas, reflecting, generally, higher levels of education and access to media and information.
+Urbanisation has powerful socio-political implications, and it has become an essential consideration in explaining the rise of populism in the West and in Africa, where urban areas are first to turn away from supporting the governing party, evident in cities as diverse as Algiers, Addis Ababa, Harare and Cape Town.
+Like elsewhere, African urbanites tend to be more politically engaged than people in rural areas, reflecting higher levels of education and access to media and information.
 Inevitably, it is in the larger cities that support first goes to opposition parties.

 Potential benefits of reducing fertility rates